amansaluja017/uber-project/backend/Readme.md

 `start` (string, required): Starting location (as a coordinate or address string).
 Must be at least 3 characters.
 `end` (string, required): Destination location (as a coordinate or address string).
 Must be at least 3 characters.
-`travelMode` (string, required): The mode of travel (e.g., “driving”, “walking”, etc.).
-Must be at least 3 characters.
 - **Authentication:**
 This endpoint is protected by JWT.